Liyulingyue/DocsCodes/CAPItools/pytools/cn/paddle/phi/api/include/tensor/Tensor.rst

 **返回**
 '''''''''''
 Tensor

 Tensor to_sparse_csr ( ) const ;
 '''''''''''
- @brief Convert DenseTensor or SparseCooTensor to SparseCsrTensor @return Tensor
+Convert DenseTensor or SparseCooTensor to SparseCsrTensor

 **返回**
 '''''''''''
 Tensor

 Tensor to_dense ( ) const ;
 '''''''''''
- @brief Convert SparseCooTensor or SparseCsrTensor to DenseTensor @return Tensor
+Convert SparseCooTensor or SparseCsrTensor to DenseTensor

 **返回**
 '''''''''''
 Tensor

 Tensor add ( const Tensor & y ) const ;
 '''''''''''